haythem33/Sync-Task/Project-Architecture.md

-# Project Architecture: SyncTask (MVP)
+# Project Architecture: SyncTask (MVP & Phase I)

 ## 1. Project Overview

-SyncTask is a real-time collaborative task board (similar to a simplified Trello).
-This document outlines the Minimum Viable Product (MVP) architecture, focusing on the separation of concerns, security, and real-time data synchronization.
+SyncTask is a real-time collaborative task board.
+This document outlines the architectural evolution from the Minimum Viable Product (MVP) to a production-ready Phase I release, followed by a strategy for future scaling (Phase II).

+---

-## 2. Architecture Diagram
+## 2. Architecture Diagram (MVP + Phase I)

+This diagram visualizes the system:
+- **Solid Lines/Shapes:** Represent the core MVP components
+- **Dashed Lines / Green Shapes:** Represent Phase I additions required for a stable public release

 ```mermaid
 graph TD